crownstone/bluenet/docs/INSTALL.md

 The other commands are as in the usual setting.

+## Advanced

+It is possible to have a second file in your target directory that overwrites values in your `CMakeBuild.config`.
+The file is called `CMakeBuild.overwrite.config`.

+For example to flash to two different boards, both attached to a USB port.

+    cd build
+    make list_jlinks

+Note the serial number of your JLink device and add it to for example `config/default/CMakeBuild.overwrite.config`.

+    SERIAL_NUM=682450212

+On the moment there is no rebuild triggered when the values in this file change.

+Another convenient variable to set there is `GDB_PORT`.
+To have both running in parallel:

+    cd build
+    cmake .. -DBOARD_TARGET=board0 && make
+    cd build/board0
+    make debug_server
+    cmake .. -DBOARD_TARGET=board1 && make
+    cd build/board1
+    make debug_server

 ## Feedback

 If there are bugs in the build process, please indicate so.